Wheaton College Seeks Emergency Relief Against HHS Mandate

-WASHINGTON, DC – Today, as the Health and Human Services (HHS) mandate takes effect, the Becket Fund for Religious Liberty asked a D.C. federal court to issue a preliminary injunction on behalf of Wheaton College, the leading evangelical liberal arts institution.
+WASHINGTON, DC – Today, as the Health and Human Services (HHS) mandate takes effect, Becket Law asked a D.C. federal court to issue a preliminary injunction on behalf of Wheaton College, the leading evangelical liberal arts institution.
 Wheaton now faces the decision whether to obey the HHS mandate—which would force it to cover abortion-inducing drugs—or obey its faith.

 “Remember August 1, 2012.
-Today begins a violation of American conscience like we have never seen before in our country, and Wheaton College personifies it,” said Kyle Duncan, General Counsel for The Becket Fund for Religious Liberty.
+Today begins a violation of American conscience like we have never seen before in our country, and Wheaton College personifies it,” said Kyle Duncan, General Counsel for Becket Law.
 “Everyone knows Wheaton is a school that lives out its faith.
 But today our government is telling Wheaton it is not ‘religious enough’ to have a conscience, and so can be forced to participate in abortions or face heavy fines.
 Wheaton’s only recourse is to ask the federal courts for emergency relief.”